shannonmoeller/deduce/README.md

 // }
 ```

-Split that up into modules and you can see why new-comers may be easily overwhelmed when the underlying principles are beautifully clean and simple.
+Split that up into modules and you can see how new-comers could easily be overwhelmed when the underlying principles are beautifully clean and simple.

 ### Deduce Exmaple

-Compare [the above](#redux-example) with this `deduce` example:
+Compare [the above](#redux-example) with this `deduce` example which does the same thing:

 ```js
 import { createStoreMap } from 'deduce';